Easy Fried Garlic

 • Use the oil to sauté your favorite vegetables.
 I love sautéing cabbage, green beans, and zucchini.
 Garlic oil would take them to the next level.

 • Toast or grill bread with the oil.
-I especially love this idea when making Tomato Bruschetta.
+I especially love this idea when making tomato bruschetta.

 Sometimes, fried garlic can take on a bitter flavor.
 Stopping the garlic from overcooking is essential to prevent it.
 However, it can taste slightly bitter even when you’ve done everything perfectly.
 Serious Eats has an intelligent tip to fix this (and since learning about it, we have tried it and love it).

-Easy Fried Garlic
+Easy Crispy Fried Garlic

 • PREP